Presbyterian Church of Aotearoa New Zealand: Structure and activities

 The Presbyterian Church is governed by a series of courts (councils) at local, regional and national levels.
-The leader of the church is called a moderator, and is elected by the national court.
+The church's leader is called a moderator and is elected by the national court.

-In 2006 the denomination claimed 29,000 members in 430 congregations, and 400 ministers.
-According to the 2013 census a significantly higher 8.5 percent of the New Zealand population, or 330,516 adherents, claimed some form of affiliation with the Presbyterian Church.
+In 2006, the denomination claimed 29,000 members in 430 congregations and 400 ministers.
+According to the 2013 census, a significantly higher 8.5 per cent of the New Zealand population, or 330,516 adherents, claimed some form of affiliation with the Presbyterian Church.